-- Increased janitorial cleaning and sanitizing of work areas.
+- CAP increased janitorial cleaning and sanitizing of work areas.

-- Suspended tours and public outreach activities.
+- CAP suspended all public tours and in-person outreach activities.

 CAP issued a joint statement regarding the security and reliability of Arizona’s water supply from Central Arizona Project along with the following agencies: the Arizona Department of Environmental Quality (ADEQ), the Arizona Department of Water Resources (ADWR), the Arizona Municipal Water Users Association (AMWUA) and Salt River Project (SRP).